enemonsieur/offis_repo/PROJECTS/Writing Copies.md

 2. What are the important features of the product?
 3. Which of these features do competing products lack?   **(USP)**
 4. Why will the customer want to buy the product?
 (What product feature delivers the benefit most  important to him?)

+Ok.
+I answer tat shit.
+Then what?
+Well, fucker, then you:
+1. write 6 to 8 headlines
+ Nothing good?
+2. Create a list of words related to the product.
+Mix and match'em